tromp 4 months ago

 That the record holder is rape porn I think says a lot about our civilization.

-• jl6 a day ago
+• jl6 4 months ago

 Cost is a big issue for Hollywood.
 Recently we have learned about "flopbusters": movies that made hundreds of millions of dollars at the box office and yet were failures, because hundreds of millions still wasn't enough to cover the astronomical production and marketing costs.